sandpolis/docs/docs/getting_started.md

-# Getting Started

 ## Installing the Server
 There are several different ways to install the server.
-The universal installer will work on just about every system, but a distribution package may be a more convenient option.
+The universal installer will work on just about every system, but a specialized distribution package may be a more convenient option if your system supports it.

 ### With the universal installer GUI

 - <a href="https://sandpolis.com/download" target="_blank">Download</a> the universal installer for your operating system.

+!!! note
-We recommend running the server on a Linux machine because it's convenient to manage the server process with `systemd`, but it works on Windows and macOS as well.
+	Although the server runs on any platform, it's extremely convenient to manage the server process with `systemctl` on Linux.

-- Select "server" from the available components and press "Install".
+- Select **server** from the available components and choose "install".

 ### With a distribution package
 #### Pacman (Arch Linux)
-Download either the stable or development package:
+Download either the stable or development package from the AUR:
 ``` sh
 # Stable
 wget https://aur.archlinux.org/cgit/aur.git/snapshot/sandpolis.tar.gz